 Tenri, a shy girl who fell in love with Keima as a child but is afraid to admit it.
 After a series of misunderstandings, and getting chased by Nora, she finally gets to kiss the boy she loves.

 Rieko, a grandmother who longs for the past.
 Her Weiss grants her wish by allowing her to project a younger spirit which haunts her village cemetery.
-After Keima figures it's her and talks with her, Rieko admits while she is sad that her old friends and family are no longer with her, she is still happy of the life that she lived.
+After Keima figures it's her and talks with her, Rieko admits while she is sad that her old friends and family are no longer with her, she is still happy with the life that she lived.

 Sumire is the daughter of a ramen chef who owns a failing Chinese restaurant and wants to help him by creating new ramen for the restaurant.
 But her father refuses to accept her help, because unknown to her, he wants her to have a better life than being a ramen chef.
 After Keima manages to get Sumire and her father to talk to each other, Sumire's father realizes his mistake and finally acknowledges the path his daughter wants to take.
 In thanks for helping her, Sumire promises to cook Keima any ramen he wants and kisses him.